random-iceberg/docker-compose/Sprint-1.md

 ## 4. Agile Workflow & Coordination

 - **Standup Meetings (2x Weekly):**
-  Short 15-minute calls to discuss progress, blockers, and next steps.
+  Brief 15-minute calls to report progress, clear blockers, and plan the next steps.

 - **Task Management:**
-  All tasks tracked as GitLab issues with clear acceptance criteria, estimates, and owners.
-Use labels (e.g., `backend`, `frontend`, `model`, `supabase`) for easy filtering.
+  All tasks appear as GitLab issues with acceptance criteria, time estimates, and labels (e.g., `frontend`, `backend`, `model`).

 - **Code Reviews:**
-  - Each merge request must be peer-reviewed for quality, adherence to style, and robust testing.
+  - Every merge request undergoes peer review for code quality, style adherence, and testing sufficiency.
-  - All merges require passing CI checks.
+  - Merges are only allowed if all CI checks pass.

 - **Continuous Integration (GitLab CI):**
-  - On every push, run:
+  - Each push triggers:
-    1. Lint and unit tests for backend, frontend, and model.
+    1. Linting and unit tests for backend, frontend, and model.
-    2. Docker image builds for all services.
+    2. Docker builds for all services.
-    3. Short container-level integration checks.
+    3. Container-level integration checks.
-  - Pipeline failures block merges unless explicitly overridden.
+  - Merge requests are blocked on CI failures.

 ---